 1) Special Common Mark 42 had a windscreen and a thin hood and was strengthened to enhance its armor piercing qualities.
 Mark 41 projectile bodies could be used with Point Detonating (PD), Mechanical Time (MT) or with proximity (VT) nose fuzes.
 When used with PD fuzes, they were considered to be HC rounds while those with MT and VT fuzes were considered as AA rounds.
 Rounds with MT or PD nose fuzes had an instantaneous contact type base fuze.
 A blind plug was used in place of the base fuze for those projectiles using VT nose fuzes.

 2) In addition to the above types, a laser-guided shell, Deadeye, was developed primarily for shore bombardment.
-However, this program was cancelled in 1989.
+However, this program was canceled in 1989.

 3) Misfires are semi-automatically removed.